 You may have additional questions about your criminal case, and your attorney may be temporarily unavailable.
 Other resources may be able to resolve basic questions, although they are not a substitute for counsel.
 If you have questions about finding the correct courthouse, see FindLaw's page on New York Courthouses.
 If you were arrested for Driving While Intoxicated, see the guide to New York DWI cases.
 The New York City Bar also offers a Criminal Justice Handbook.
 Good luck on your journey through the court system.

 Professional assistance can take away a lot of the stress and uncertainty that make facing criminal charges stressful.
-A lawyer can help inform you of your defense options and handle negotiations with the prosecution and the court.
-Contact a qualified local attorney for a free initial case review to discuss the details of your criminal case and begin planning your defense.
+A lawyer can help inform you of your defense options, handle negotiations with the prosecution and the court, and quite possibly keep you out of prison.
+Contact an experienced New York defense attorney today.

 Contact a qualified attorney.